 Are pimped out prams a waste of money?

 Prams are fast becoming a fashion accessory.
 A super modern pram can set you back as much as £3000.
-That’s an awful lot of money.
+That’s an awful lot of money, especially when you can find 3 in 1 travel systems for much cheaper.
 The buggy manufactures have worked out that if you want somebody to spend big on a pram, don’t target the mums but target the dads instead!
 For proof of this, Maclaren’s whom are one of the biggest buggy manufacture have a BMW range of prams.
 The BMW prams are three times the price of the near identical Maclarens Triumph push chair.
 It could be that the BMW logo has induced dad to pay £350 more!

 Prams are increasingly being targeted to men as they are now more involved in a child’s life than ever before.
 BWM are not the only car manufacturer that has licensed their brand to pram manufactures as other big names such as Ferrari and Jeep have done the same.It is not hard to find prams that are designed with a sports car in mind for instance.
 Prams have become more of a status symbol these days.
 People also assume that a high price for a pram increases the safety of our child which we all want but a cheap pram is just as safe as an expensive one.